IgniteUI/igniteui-docfx/en/components/tabs.md

 When defining tab items you have the ability to apply directives on them.
 For example, you may use this functionality to achieve navigation between views using the Angular Router.
 The following example will demonstrate how to configure the Tabs component to switch between three components in a single router-outlet.

 To start we need a main component hosting the Tabs component and three view components with some content for demonstration purpose.
 For code snippets' simplicity, the view components will have a very short template but feel free to make them more distinguishable if you need.
+Also import these view components in your `app.module.ts` file.

 ```typescript
 // tabs-routing.component.ts